jlin816/jlin816.github.io/_posts/2020-06-08-rethinking-human-ai-interaction.md

 title: Rethinking human-AI interaction
 subtitle: New directions for human-in-the-loop machine learning
 date: 2020-06-08
-ack: Thanks to Jeremy Blachman, my editor, as well as Sahaj Garg, Max Langenkamp, and Tim Huang for sharing their thoughts on countless drafts of this essay; David Perell and Suthen Siva for organizing the Write of Passage Fellowship, as well as my fellow writers who offered moral support and thoughtful critique every week — Oshan Jarow, Rhys Lindmark, Packy McCormick, Suthen Siva, Adrienne Tran, and Joe Wells.
+ack: Thanks to Jeremy Blachman, my editor, as well as Sahaj Garg, Max Langenkamp, and Tim Huang for sharing their thoughts on countless drafts of this essay; Tim Shi for chatting with me about Cresta; David Perell and Suthen Siva for organizing the Write of Passage Fellowship, as well as my fellow writers who offered moral support and thoughtful critique every week — Oshan Jarow, Rhys Lindmark, Packy McCormick, Suthen Siva, Adrienne Tran, and Joe Wells.

 ---